maarten-pennings/P2000/readme.md

 I found an nice [one pager](https://www.retrospace.nl/P2000T/RGB-SCART.pdf) with instructions how to make a DIN-SCART cable.
+I hand soldered resistors, but you could also make a [PCB](https://github.com/ifilot/p2000t-scart-connector-pcb).

 I happen to have DIN-SCART cable, but it didn't work, so I opened it.
 On the DIN side, all six pins were wired, but with wrong colors.